 - Habitat: Moorland

-Day 3: Shira Camp via Lava Tower to Barranco Camp
+Day 3: Barranco Camp via Lava Tower

 From the Shira Plateau, you will continue to the east up a ridge, passing the junction towards the peak of Kibo.
 As you continue, your direction changes to the South East towards the Lava Tower (4600m), called the “Shark’s Tooth.”
 Shortly after the tower, you will enjoy your lunch and break for acclimatization.